 This phenomenon has as yet been little studied but to my mind is a much larger threat to state survival and its sovereignty than extremism.
 A partial theory of this mechanism is given below but more work is required to be done to fully understand its implication and to transform the 9/11 narrative of Jihadism that is now outdated.
 Criminal racketeering has penetrated Pakistan's cities like Karachi and is present in most of Pakistan's rural areas.
-The police and state organs have been weakened and it is very likely now that money, employment and economic growth is generated more by the illicit economy than the formal one.
+The police and state organs have been weakened and it is very likely now that money, employment and economic growth generated more by the illicit economy than the formal one.
 Globalization and the ease of transfer of information and funds as well as goods, makes the illicit economy very lucrative particularly for those who benefit from this form of activity and when the state is seen as a stopper rather than a facilitator of enterprise.

-Emergence of the new economy and convergence of extremists with crime syndicates

-Another explanation regarding the growth of radical and extremist sentiments in large tracts of Pakistan is not related to the normal base line presumption that such considerations have been generated as a result of post-colonial reconfiguration of state narratives anchored in religion and culture; an amalgam of a reality that can be called 'local' as compared with the previous 'metropolitan' import based economy dependent upon the previous Colonial states framework.
+7. Emergence of the new economy and convergence of extremists with crime syndicates colonial reconfiguration of state narratives anchored in religion and culture; an amalgam of a reality that can be called 'local' as compared with the previous 'metropolitan' import based economy dependent upon the previous Colonial states framework.